01 of 04

 Hoshigaki (Dried Persimmons)

 Hoshigaki are dried Hachiya persimmons that have been hung to dry and then massaged to bring their sugars to the outside, making them look frosted.
 They are intensely sweet and a bit chewy.
-Because of the intensive labor involved in making true hoshigaki, not just dried persimmons, they aren't widely available.
+Because of the intensive labor involved in making true hoshigaki and not just dried persimmons—and there is indeed a difference—they aren't widely available.